TheTrustGroup/the-trust-group/EMAILJS_SETUP.md

 # EmailJS Setup Instructions

-The contact form is now configured to use EmailJS for sending emails to **info@thetrustgroupsolutions.com**.
+✅ **EmailJS is already integrated!** The contact forms are configured to use EmailJS for sending emails to **info@thetrustgroupsolutions.com**.

+You just need to:
+1. Create an EmailJS account
+2. Set up your email service and template
+3. Add your credentials to environment variables

 Follow these steps to complete the setup:

 ## ✅ Step 1: Create EmailJS Account